smelc/pants-implicit-namespaces-typecheck/README.md

 Searching for source files
 Found 3 source files
 pyright 1.1.258
-/tmp/pants-sandbox-u0dO6d/libs/a/mycorp/a/a.py
-  /tmp/pants-sandbox-u0dO6d/libs/a/mycorp/a/a.py:1:20 - error: "b" is unknown import symbol (reportGeneralTypeIssues) 1 error, 0 warnings, 0 informations
+0 errors, 0 warnings, 0 informations
-Completed in 0.752sec
+Completed in 0.745sec

-stubPath /tmp/pants-sandbox-u0dO6d/typings is not a valid directory.
+stubPath /tmp/pants-sandbox-9BvBCf/typings is not a valid directory.

+✓ pyright succeeded.
 ```

+Note that, in both cases, the correct number of files is found by pyright
+(see the `Found X source file(s)` line).